-Rectifier Current Limit A module current limit which the rectifiers is being held at is active and functioning.
+Rectifier Current Limit A module current limit which the rectifiers A system notification only is being held at is active and functioning.
 A system notification, only.
 Rectifier EEPROM Fail The rectifier EEPROM has failed.
 This is not a user serviceable part, and the rectifier must be replaced.
 Rectifier Fan Fail The rectifier fan has failed/not rotated.
 The rectifier can be restarted to see if the issue persists.
 If the fan is non-functional this is not a user serviceable part, and the rectifier must be replaced.
 Rectifier Firmware Upgrading Notification of upgrade underway.
 Information, only.
 Rectifier Input Fail AC supply to the specific rectifier has failed.
 One rectifier failing amongst multiple rectifiers connected to the same bus may imply an internal fault in the rectifier.
 Understand reason for input fail, if external.
 Check if other alarms are raised in conjunction.
 Rectifier Missing A rectifier previously recognized in the system is missing from its shelf position or comms are lost to it.
 Rectifier Missing is default 1 module and Rectifier Urgent Missing indicates multiple modules missing.
 This threshold value uses the same field as Rectifier Urgent Fail found at Control>Rectifier Urgent Fail Threshold.
 Note moving a rectifier from one location to another raises this alarm.
 The alarms are differentiated because it may be considered unnecessary for a site call out for just 1 rectifier in a large system of 10, for example.
 The alarm can be cleared by clicking on the Overview>Clear Alarms button.
 Note that a Rectifier Missing alarm will also occur if communication is lost between the EM4x and the rectifier - this could be due to interruption/miss-connection of the serial bus wire.
-Rectifier Urgent Missing Multiple rectifiers previously recognized in the system are missing from their shelf position.
+Rectifier Urgent Missing the system are missing from their shelf position.
 Note moving a rectifier from one location to another raises this alarm.
 Rectifier Missing is default 1 module and Rectifier Urgent Missing indicates multiple modules missing.
-This threshold value uses the same field as Rectifier Urgent Fail found at Control>Rectifier Urgent Fail Threshold.
-The alarms are differentiated because it may be considered unnecessary for a site call out for just 1 rectifier in a large system of 10, for example.
-If this has occurred in normal maintenance (as opposed to theft of a module for example) the alarm can be cleared by clicking on the Overview>Clear Alarms button.
+This threshold value If this has occurred in normal maintenance (as opposed to theft of a module for example) the alarm can be cleared by clicking on the Overview>Clear Alarms button.
 Note that a Rectifier Missing alarm will also occur if communication is lost between the EM4x and the rectifier - this could be due to interruption/miss-connection of the serial bus wire.